ricmac/Cybercultural/src/posts/005-arriving-at-the-techcrunch-ranch.md

 ---
 title: 'Arriving at the TechCrunch Ranch As Web 2.0 Hype Begins'
-description: "My first trip to America in 2005, where I get to know the founder of a new blog called TechCrunch and the founder of a new aggregator called Techmeme."
+description: "My first trip to Silicon Valley in 2005 — when I get to know Mike Arrington, the founder of a new blog called TechCrunch, and Gabe Rivera, the founder of a new aggregator called Techmeme."
 date: 2023-11-15
 permalink: "p/005-arriving-at-the-techcrunch-ranch/"
 tags: ['web20', 'memoir', '2005']
-featureImage: "/assets/images/17177e5f-92c2-4622-a0c3-e20be441a46f_1637x1228.jpg"
+featureImage: "/assets/images/17177e5f-92c2-4622-a0c3-e20be441a46f_1280x720.jpg"
 ---

 ![At the TechCrunch ranch](/assets/images/17177e5f-92c2-4622-a0c3-e20be441a46f_1637x1228.jpg){loading="eager"}
+*For two weeks in October 2005, this room was where TechCrunch, Read/Write Web, WeBreakStuff and tech.memeorandum were published.*

 On a Friday afternoon at the end of September 2005, I stepped foot on American soil for the first time.
 I was greeted at San Francisco Airport by a big guy with tousled light brown hair, wearing a short-sleeved blue button up shirt hanging loose over a pair of cargo shorts.
 He was tall — about 6 foot 3, I guessed — so he towered over my 5 foot 8 frame.
 I remembered that Marc Andreessen was 6’3’ too, with the same large frame as this man, so I briefly wondered whether all Americans were this massive.